neams-th-coe/cardinal/doc/content/tutorials/cht.md

-# Conjugate Heat Transfer Coupling of nekRS and MOOSE Heat Conduction
+# Conjugate Heat Transfer Coupling of nekRS and MOOSE

 This tutorial describes how to use nekRS to solve for fluid flow and heat transfer coupled to a solid described by the MOOSE heat conduction module.
 Two examples are